rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 Last but not least, after all mentioned concerns, it would be a big bonus point in your machine learning project management if you can govern the full life cycle of an model, including diferent versions, stage transitions, and annotations. -->

-## Data for Model development and Managing Metadata about data
+## Requirements, Data for Model development, and Managing Metadata about data

 You start building an ML model based on data.
 Key steps in preparing data

 * identify the data you have for model development
+* capture requirements for your ML model/service
 * create suitable metadata for the data to be used
 * checking quality of data, improving data and updating metadata